What is Catalyzer?

 How does the Catalyzer/#CATSGiveBack partnership work?

 Typically, Catalyzer fundraising campaigns run for four weeks.
-During the #CATSGiveBack/Giving Tuesday campaign, the campaigns will be live for only 24 hours, starting at 12:01 am on November 28, 2017.
-Students have developed these fundraising projects through which they hope to raise anywhere from $500 to $2,000 (or more).
+During the #CATSGiveBack/Giving Tuesday campaign, the campaigns will be live for only 24 hours.
+Students have developed these fundraising projects through which they hope to raise anywhere from $500 to $5,000 (or more).
 Projects can include any tangible goal—for example new equipment, or funding for a new program or speaker.

 >> For Student Groups Interested in Applying